This article may contain compensated links. Learn more in our disclaimer.

 You can buy your Langkawi – Satun ferry ticket from the ticket booth, located some 100 meters from the entrance of Langkawi Ferry terminal.

-Busiest time here is Sunday evening and Monday morning, when Thai people visiting Malaysia (and Malay people visiting Thailand) for a weekend are coming back home.
+Busiest time here is Sunday evening, when Thai people visiting Malaysia for a weekend are coming back home.
+And Friday evening, when Malay people are going to Thailand for a weekend.
 If you are planning to travel on these times I would recommend you to buy a ticket in advance.

 To buy a ticket you will need to show your passport